elieldepaula/python-challenge/README.md

 You will be able to create, start and stop your docker containers directly from the browser.

+And yes, I had a lot of fun developing this project ;)

 # Requirements

 1. Ubuntu-like linux operating system.